Chinese 'spy ship' Yuan Wang 5 docks in Sri Lanka despite Indian concern

 Earlier this month, Sri Lanka's Foreign Ministry asked China to defer the ship's port call, saying it needed to take "further consultations".

-China responded saying it was "completely unjustified for certain countries to cite so-called 'security concerns' to pressure Sri Lanka" - though it did not name any specific country.
+China responded, saying it was "completely unjustified for certain countries to cite so-called 'security concerns' to pressure Sri Lanka" - though it did not name any specific country.
 Sri Lanka later announced that the boat would be given permission to dock.

 India's concerns come amidst Beijing's increasing influence in Sri Lanka - which is currently in a severe economic crisis.